 This old-school recipe from Betty Crocker is an easy, ideal holiday cookie.
 It has the classic wintry flavors of molasses, cinnamon, ginger, and cloves, and is virtually self-decorating: As the balls of dough bake, they flatten and crack open on their own, making a pretty exterior without the need for icing or cookie cutters.
+Serve with a hot toddy on a cold winter night, ideally by a crackling fire while the snow falls.

 What to buy: There are various intensities of molasses available, from light to blackstrap.
 Dark (sometimes marketed as robust) tastes best in this recipe.